appsmithorg/appsmith-docs/website/docs/reference/widgets/menu/README.md

 #### Menu items `string`

 <dd>
 Displays a list of available menu items.
 You can rearrange the items and configure them by clicking on the ⚙️ gear icon.
-See the [Menu Items](/reference/widgets/menu/Menu_items) reference guide for configuring menu items.
+See the <a href="/reference/widgets/menu/menu-items">Menu Items</a> reference guide for configuring menu items.
 </dd>

 #### Source data `array`